ofajs/ofa-v4-docs/docs/en/api/instance/root.md

 # root

-Using the `root` attribute to access the root node of an element.
+Using the `root` property to access the root node of an element.

 On a webpage, the root node of ordinary elements is an instance of [document](https://developer.mozilla.org/en-US/docs/Web/API/Document).